 - The protection of the title of “patent attorney”, the obligation of professional secrecy and the possibility for patent attorneys to intervene in court with regard to the technical aspects of a patent file.

 The act of 8 July 2018 as well as the establishment of the Institute for Patent Attorneys require further implementing measures.
-The Institute currently foresees to start its operations in the course of 2019.
+The Institute currently foresees to start its operations end of 2020.